Romeo & Juliet mural marks the site of original Shakespearean theatre (before the Globe)

 Today, a Romeo and Juliet mural adorns a modern three-storey office building on the site of The Theatre.
 The top of the piece features the heroine Juliet in a blue gown, looking down from her balcony for her Romeo, who gazes up adoringly at her from two storeys down.
 One of Juliet’s passages from Act 2, Scene 2 of the play is featured: ‘My bounty is as boundless as the sea’; ‘My love as deep the more I give to thee’; and ‘The more I have for both are infinite’.
 Fans of the play will recognise it from Romeo and Juliet’s post-Capulet ball discussion when they make plans to marry after meeting that evening.
 The mural was commissioned through the Global Street Art Agency in June 2018.

 - New Inn Broadway, Shoreditch, EC2A 3PZ.
 Nearest station: Shoreditch High Street or Old Street.

 Follow Metro Girl on Instagram for more photos of hidden London.

 For more London history and architecture posts, click here.

-Posted on 28 Mar 2019, in Art, History, London, Street art and tagged 16th century, Shoreditch, Street art, William Shakespeare.
+Posted on 28 Mar 2019, in art, History, London, Street art and tagged 16th century, East End, Shoreditch, Street art, William Shakespeare.
 Bookmark the permalink.
 Comments Off on Romeo & Juliet mural marks the site of original Shakespearean theatre (before the Globe).